 Pronounced “sassy”, SASE is designed to provide secure access to applications and data based on a strong identity.
 Built on the principles of zero trust, SASE includes capabilities from two discrete areas – network (SD-WAN, VPN) and security (SWG, CASB, FWaaS, ZTNA) – covering the underlying network infrastructure and the application of network security as a layer across this infrastructure.

 While both areas are important considerations, they are often addressed separately as each should operate independently of the other in terms of implementation and outcomes.

 What started out as a temporary business solution to the pandemic is here to stay.
 ESG’s 2021 SASE Trends report found that 62% of respondents will work remotely or in a hybrid manner.
 To support this “new normal,” enterprises have adopted the cloud in staggering numbers—98% of respondents stated they use public cloud services.

 Now, CISOs and security leaders are tasked with securing a growing attack surface in complex, distributed network environments.
 Users require secure connections and access to critical apps hosted in various private and public networks to meet business needs—whenever, wherever.
-Such scalability demands from remote workers has led to an uptick in organizations moving toward SASE to secure this widely dispersed internet-based connectivity requirement.
+Such scalability demands from remote workers has caused organizations to adopt a zero-trust approach to identity-based access via SASE architecture.

 And, according to ESG’s report, early implementors of SASE have reported overwhelmingly positive results, including: